norbert-bc/course-dbt/greenery/README_ANSWERS_WEEK_2.md

 * I've joined together with products in order to be able to respond to some questions like: What are daily page views by product?
 Daily orders by product?

+Your stakeholders at Greenery want to understand the state of the data each day.
+Explain how you would ensure these tests are passing regularly and how you would alert stakeholders about bad data getting through.
+- We can ensure the data is not incosistent with what we assume by running each day automated tests that will notify us upon failure.